The Vermont Statutes Online

 § 2351.
 Creation and purpose of Council

-(c) The Council shall offer continuing programs of instruction in up-to-date methods of law enforcement and the administration of criminal justice.
+(c) The Council shall offer and approve continuing programs of instruction in up-to-date methods of law enforcement and the administration of criminal justice.